Department of Religious Studies

 AFST 315.
 History of Jazz and American Popular Music.
 3 Units.

 Musical styles and structures of jazz and American popular music; emphasis on music since 1900.
-Recommended preparation: MUTH 202 or MUHI 302.
+Recommended preparation: MUTH 202, MUTH 211, or MUHI 202.
 Offered as AFST 315 and MUHI 315.
 Counts as a CAS Global & Cultural Diversity course.
+Counts as a Human Diversity & Commonality course.

 AFST 318.
 History of Black Women in the U.S..
 3 Units.